 The City of Logan's best-known house museum – and one of the city's oldest buildings – is Mayes Cottage at Kingston.
 The Mayes family played a significant role in local history, building this cottage in 1887.
 The property is nestled on a hill in Kingston, with lush gardens and a surprisingly tranquil atmosphere.
 It’s open every Thursday and Friday 10.30am to 4pm.
 Entry is free and tours are available.

-The City of Logan also has self-guided heritage trails you can follow.
-The Public art and heritage trail: Logan Village to Beenleigh (PDF 5552 KB) and drive from one of Logan’s heritage ‘hot spots’ to another, via the picturesque Tygum Lagoon at Waterford.
+The City of Logan also has self-guided public art and heritage trails you can follow.
+Download or print out the first two in a series of five planned trails that take visitors from Logan Village to Beenleigh (PDF 5552 KB) and Greenbank to Veresdale (PDF 5150 KB), or use the new interactive map to plan your visit.
 The Logan River Tinnie Trail is a great way to explore history on the water, as some of the most significant sites and landmarks are along the Logan River – the lifeblood of early communities.

 Indigenous history and heritage is very important to the Logan community.
 At the Yugambeh Museum Language and Heritage Research Centre at Beenleigh, you can explore the history, language and culture of the area’s original inhabitants.
 Yugambeh Museum is open to the public on Wednesdays 10am to 2pm and by appointment.